caltechlibrary/dataset/docs/dsindexer/defining-indexes.md

     }
 ```

-You could create an index of last name and date of birth with the following definition
+You could create an index of last name and date of birth (e.g. `last_name-dob.bmap`)
+with the following definition

 ```json
     {